avdusinovic-sadin/SE-PROJECT-GROUP6/readme.md

 # How to run the game
 To run the game you only need to open the webgame on your browser. <br>

-# Known bugs
-Can't skip the intro in the 2nd semester , if you click on skip the game will crash.
-Normally it should work, but there seems to be small html bug.

 # Conclusion
 The game is built to promote binfo at the uni.lu.
 It is not meant to be a complicated game where you have to spend hours to program the game.
 The user should quickly understand the idea of the game.